 Our partner in the community, Novozymes is passionate about inspiring the next generation of scientists and leaders!
 We are excited to share news of our most recent collaboration to invest in the future of our community.
 Today we are unveiling the Innovation Mobile Lab.
 This initiative provides the United Way and Novozymes a great opportunity to lead efforts in STEM education and provide accessible learning experiences and exposure for children in Franklin and across North Carolina.

 The Lab will be a driving force that educates and inspires students, teachers, and our communities through STEM.
-We will bring the classroom into the community.
 Our Innovation Coordinator, will assist in evaluating and coaching business and community leaders about volunteer opportunities to provide a bridge from experiments and learning, to career development and future possibilities.
 We will build education programs and create programs and pathways aimed at workforce preparedness.
 We will give middle and high school students the opportunity to participate in a Lab to maximize impact and develop practical skills.
 Students will conduct rigorous, age-appropriate experiments designed to reinforce state and federal core curriculum standards.
 We will offer the opportunity to perform challenging and age-appropriate experiments using scientific method to solve problems.
 This will create excitement in students as they work in an authentic laboratory environment and are provided with a clear vision of a great career opportunity.

 This will lead to the next phase of an autonomous Triangle North Innovation Center to be built in Triangle/North counties making it accessible to many underserved rural communities.
 This allows us to align a student’s career pathway with postsecondary STEM programs.
 This will be an opportunity to make an impact in North Carolina and set precedence in STEM for years to come.